UniLogin/UniLogin/docs/source/overview.rst

 - **await signature** ``optional``- Relayer waits to collect all required signatures if the message requires more than one signature.
 - **queued** - Message is queued to be sent.
 - **pending** - Message is propagated to the network and waits to be mined.
+In a pending state, the message has a transaction hash.
 - **sucess** / **error** - Mined transaction is a success or an error.
-In a success state, the message has a transaction hash.
+In a success state, the content of message status is not changed.
 In an error state, the message has an error message.